citihub/probr/README.md

     - Additional options can be seen via `./probr --help`
     - Review required variables via `./probr show-required <SERVICE PACK NAME>`

-*Note: Feature files are not included in the binary.
-In this present state, Probr must be executed from the top level directory of the source code.*

 ## Configuration

 ### How the Config Works